Film and TV drama

 Apply to be a production trainee, a camera trainee or floor runner with ScreenSkills’ Trainee Finder scheme.
 There are also schemes offered by the Guild of British Camera Technicians.
 Or you might try finding work in television as an assistant floor manager.
 This can give you valuable on-set work experience that you can then apply to film and TV drama later on.

 Producing, writing, directing, editing and script editing.
 Being a script supervisor is a good way into those roles.
+Alternatively, you could consider being a script supervisor in the unscripted TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons